daveism/ncgis-talk-2017-resources/GitHub_step2.md

 Share the map with Everyone.

 > Tip: keep the web map window open.
-You're going to need the webmap later!
+You're going to need some information from it later!

 ![share](https://docs.google.com/uc?id=0BykF_bN9fsvITHBReHBleFI4SHc)